 However, due to the difficulty of scheduling the annual Donation Committee meeting (step 2 above) on a day which permits all to attend, the Committee allows absentee voting by standing Donation Liaisons (only) at the meeting, provided that they make their date restrictions known in advance of scheduling the meeting.

 Requests from potential new recipients are best made in Fall or Winter so that there is adequate time to schedule a meeting presentation (see above); however, there is no harm in trying during Spring.
 Such presentations are not required, but can be quite helpful.
-The deadline for donation requests is July 10, 2018.
+The deadline for donation requests is August 1.
+All interested GPC members are welcome to attend the Donation Committee meeting.
+Those attending will determine the proposed allocation of funds, to be voted on by the club.

 |Bike Walk Alameda||600|